pm0824/userauth/README.md

 - Install dependencies in root directory using `npm i`
 - Run `npm start`
 - Server will be running at `locahost:5000`
+- Declare your own MongoDB Atlas Connect URL in config folder

 ### How to test the API